 - Children under the age of four are welcome to join us free of charge as long as you are willing to share your slices with them.
 Limit is one child under four per adult.
 All others must purchase a general ticket.

-- What is the difference between the different public tours?
+- What is the difference between the four walking tours and the bus tour?

 - Does weather affect the tour?

 - All walking tours run rain or shine.
 Please dress appropriately for the weather, as we will be outside for most of the tour.